Upper Grand Canyon Amazon (Puchka section)

 Puchka (2080 m) to Huchus (1600 m) [6900 ft to 5280 ft];

 Google Maps (put-in area)

 The Upper Grand Canyon Amazon section is filled with class III and IV rapids and most folks usually consider it a little more challenging than the Grand Canyon Colorado.
 The UpperGC section is quite scenic in arid canyon and has numerous interesting side excursions - to narrows, waterfalls, and ruins.
 There are some residents to encounter but not many, so cultural interactions are usually minimal.
 The three toughest rapids are Pauca (IV), Sanachgán (IV), and Shapalmonte (IV).
-At high flows these rapids have high raft flip potential (rating of 10 on GC scale) and while not more dangerous than Lava Falls, one is difficult to portage (Shapalmonte).
-Some rapids are very long, including Huaycanoragra, Yesojirca Narrows, and Sanachgán.
+While they can be somewhat technical at low flows, at high flows these rapids have high raft flip potential (rating of 10 on GC scale) and while not more dangerous than Lava Falls, one is difficult to portage (Shapalmonte).
+Some rapids are very long, including Huaycanoragra, Yesojirca Narrows runout, and Sanachgán.
 This section has an easy access point at Puente Jitaraxan/Comara (km 100) at the road bridge joining the towns of Sihuas and Tayabamba, and can also be accessed at Huchus (km 127).
-At least two dams are planned for this section.
+At least two dams are planned for this section including the Yaku project that has been under study intensively in 2015.
 See slideshows of this section at low and high water:

 PUCHKA SECTION SLIDESHOW Jan16 [from the Jan16 (2014) trip]

 PUCHKA SECTION SLIDESHOW_Sep28 [from the Sep28 (2013) trip]

 81 km (49 miles) ; ~5 days

 Huchus (1600 m) to Chagual (1260 m) [5280 ft to 4160 ft];